dirtystylus/eleventy-test/posts/philippines-japan-2023-part-2/index.md

 The first stop on our tour was the Big Lagoon on Miniloc Island, and our guide wanted to get us there early before the rest of the tour groups started to crowd in.
 We anchored offshore and transferred to kayaks—there was a kayak rental setup on the water, and you would transfer from your banka to a kayak and paddle in to the lagoon

-{% inlinevideo "./phl-jpn-elnido-biglagoon.mp4", "View from behind multiple kayaks paddling between small islands." %}
+{% videoloop "./phl-jpn-elnido-biglagoon.mp4", "View from behind multiple kayaks paddling between small islands." %}

-Entering Big Lagoon
+Entering Big Lagoon (no audio). [*Full version on Flickr*](https://flic.kr/p/2p3MSMV).

-{% endinlinevideo %}
+{% endvideoloop %}

 The water was extremely clear and in the shallower parts it sometimes looked like the kayaks were levitating above the water, because you could see the kayaks’ shadows on the bottom of the lagoon.